15 Top Hikes in Santo Antao, Cape Verde

 Level: Medium – Duration: 4 h – Distance: 10.7 km

-A challenge to the visitor, through mountains and small valleys, in a pleasant visibility between the sky, rocks and green spaces.
+A challenge to the visitor, through mountains and small valleys, in pleasant visibility between the sky, rocks, and green spaces.

-After this point, you follow the footpath, pass a small stream and reach the starting point of the circuit.
-From this point, the circuit is always descending through the mountainous slopes.
+After this point, you follow the footpath, pass a small stream, and reach the circuit’s starting point.
+From this point, the circuit descends through the mountainous slopes.

-The trajectory is possible by foot, by dirt tracks, and by side trails between rocks and mountains.
-The circuit has a pronounced degree of difficulty, especially during the rainy season when the route becomes complicated and sometimes even impassable.
+The trajectory is possible on foot, on dirt tracks, and on side trails between rocks and mountains.
+The circuit is pronouncedly difficult, especially during the rainy season when the route becomes complicated and sometimes even impassable.

 The path is in good condition.
-The difficulty is greater from Fajã dos Bois and/or Fajã dos Cumes.
+The difficulty is more incredible from Fajã dos Bois and/or Fajã dos Cumes.
 The opposite route is very steep and not recommended.

-In the period of low fog, it is possible to take beautiful photographs of the top and valley of João Afonso and Chã de Pedras.
-When passing through Fajã dos Cumes, you will be able to find brandy production mills.
+During low fog, beautiful photographs of the top and valley of João Afonso and Chã de Pedras can be taken.
+When passing through Fajã dos Cumes, you can find brandy production mills.

-Afterwards, you can choose between continuing the tour by foot or taking a car to go to Ribeira Grande where the restaurants and accommodation are located.
+Afterwards, you can choose between continuing the tour on foot or taking a car to Ribeira Grande, where the restaurants and accommodation are located.

 12. Ribeira Grande – Xoxo – Lombo do Pico – Melicia Bar